deepkiyada/product-catalog/README.md

-# Kitchen365 Product Catalog
+# Product Catalog

-A modern, production-ready e-commerce product catalog built with Next.js 15, TypeScript, and pure CSS.
+A modern, production-ready e-commerce product catalog built with Next.js 15, TypeScript, and Supabase.
 Features a complete product management system with CRUD operations, search, filtering, and responsive design.

 ## Features